jamesplease/knockout-view/README.md

       </div>
     </div>

+_Note: be sure to update the first parameter of the `ko.toJSON` function to match the variable that is storing your view model_

 ###The CSS

 The CSS file provides the divs with some styling.
-You can load it in the `header` of your file with a `link` element:
+You can load it in the `header` of your page with a `link` element:

     <link rel="stylesheet" href="/css/kojs-debugger.css">